All You Need To Know About Japan’s ‘Nengajo’ New Year’s Cards

 Most people also add a supplementary phrase, typically 今年もよろしくお願いします (Kotoshi mo yoroshiku onegaishimasu), which means something akin to “I look forward to our contact together again this year.”

 That phrase is often preceded by 昨年はお世話になりました (Sakunen wa o-sewa ni narimashita): “Thank you for all your support last year.”

 Many people decorate their cards with family photos, or shots of an important event they had during the year, such as a wedding.
-Dogs will feature on 2018 new year cards because it is the year of the dog according to the Chinese zodiac, which is always the most popular design on nengajo.
+Rats will feature on 2020 new year cards because it is the year of the rat according to the Chinese zodiac, which is always the most popular design on nengajo.

 So, now that you know what to do, buy a few postcards and spread the love to those you care the most about in Japan.
-It will surely put a smile on their face!
-Happy holidays!
+It will surely put a smile on their face.
+Happy crafting!